noahjahn/docker-workshop/docs/dockerfiles.md

 :::

-If you haven't already, send an interrupt to the vitepress dev server terminal, then start it up again.
+If you haven't already, send an interrupt to the Vitepress dev server terminal, then start it up again.
 This time, it should be using your custom image and the last updated feature should be working.

 ```shell
 ./bun docs:dev